 Basically, the main reason the Ents never made a stand against the Orcs, even when they were ravaging their woods, is because they thought all the Orcs were coming from Mordor, which was well beyond their strength and reach.
 The crucial role that Merry and Pippin play is that of messengers, telling Treebeard that Saruman has allied himself with the Orcs (if not with Mordor).

 ‘I think that I now understand what he is up to.
 He is plotting to become a Power.
-J=He has a mind of metal and wheels; and he does not care for growing things, except as far as they serve him for the moment.
+He has a mind of metal and wheels; and he does not care for growing things, except as far as they serve him for the moment.
 And now it is clear that he is a black traitor.
 He has taken up with foul folk, with the Orcs.
 Brm, hoom!
-Worse than that: he has been doing something to them, something to them; something dangerous.
+Worse than that: he has been doing something to them; something dangerous.
 For these Isengarders are more like wicked Men.
-It is a a mark of evil things that came in the Great Darkness that they cannot abide the Sun; but Saruman’s Orcs can endure it, even if they hate it.
+It is a mark of evil things that came in the Great Darkness that they cannot abide the Sun; but Saruman’s Orcs can endure it, even if they hate it.
 I wonder what he has done?
 Are they Men he has ruined, or has he blended the races of Orcs and Men?
 That would be a black evil!’

 Aside from the unfortunate wording, this is a thing I seriously would rather not contemplate the logistics of; I’ll just agree with Treebeard that it would be a terrible evil.